rmdragan/blog/_posts/2016-03-16-what-steve-jobs-taught-me-about-customer-feedback.md

 _Credits for the images in this article go to [BadHTML](http://badhtml.com/web-designer-client-relation/) and [Yiftee](https://yiftee.com/show-customers-love/)._

-_Robert Dragan is the CEO of [Learnium](https://www.learnium.com), a social learning platform that connects you with other people at your university or college.
+_Robert Dragan is the CEO of [Learnium](https://www.learnium.com), a social learning platform that connects students and teachers at university or college.
 To receive updates from the company please [subscribe to the Learnium newsletter](http://learnium.us13.list-manage2.com/subscribe?u=aca684cb66179037813763d8c&id=cbfc4dc3f)._